Johannes Niederhausen, son of Ullerich Niederhausen & Barbara Sperzel, married in Mottgers on 10 July 1742 to Anna Maria Lindemann

-Jakob Kaufmann, a farmer, his wife Anna, and son Oswald arrived from Lübeck at the port of Oranienbaum on 8 August 1766.
-Later documents confirm Oswald's surname as Niederhausen, so perhaps he is actually a step-son of Jakob Kaufmann.
-The parents died after arrival in Russia.
+Jakob Kaufmann, a farmer, his wife Anna, and [step-]son Oswald [Niederhausen] arrived from Lübeck at the port of Oranienbaum on 8 August 1766.
+Later documents confirm Oswald's surname as Niederhausen.

 Son Oswald Kaufmann [actually Niederhausen] settled in the Volga German colony of Huck on 1 July 1767 and is recorded there on the 1767 census in Household No. 1 along with the family of Johannes Huck.

 The 1767 census does not record a relationship between the Kaufmann/Niederhausen and Huck families.

 Oswald Niederhausen and his family are recorded on the 1798 census of Huck in Household No. Hk88.

 Oswald Niederhausen and his family are recorded on the 1811 census of Huck in Household No. 88.